 - Drops signal many times

-The Garmin GPSMAP 64s also features a 2.6-inch sunlight-readable, color screens like its similar variant and a high-sensitivity GPS and GLONASS receiver with a quad helix antenna for good yet slightly misinterpreted reception of your position and can also maintain its location even in the most remote places.
+The Garmin GPSMAP 64s also features a 2.6-inch sunlight-readable, colour screens like its similar variant and a high-sensitivity GPS and GLONASS receiver with a quad-helix antenna for good yet slightly misinterpreted reception of your position and can also maintain its location even in the most remote places.